ThreatConnect-Inc/threatconnect-developer-docs/docs/java/java_sdk.rst

    SDK Design

-The Java library was designed with common programming design patterns.
+The Java library was designed with common programming-design patterns.
-You’ll notice the "Adapter" pattern used to manage the interaction with the API connection and REST calls.
+You will notice the 'Adapter' pattern used to manage the interaction with the API connection and REST calls.
 The Java SDK depends on the Apache HTTP components open-source library to handle these calls.
-Because instantiating an Adapter requires a low-level RequestExecutor, a "Factory" design pattern was utilized to expose reading/writing functionality in a simplified way.
+Because instantiating an Adapter requires a low-level RequestExecutor, a 'Factory' design pattern was utilized to expose reading/writing functionality in a simplified way.

 Java generics are used to type many of the Adapters in an effort to reuse code, as most readers share functional resources.
-Below is a diagram that will help illustrate common interactions between different classes (Note: Names are conceptual to illustrate interaction.
-Actual class names and methods will be discussed later in this document) .
-All interactions with the Java SDK will follow this programmatic idiom.
+Below is a diagram that will help illustrate common interactions between different classes.

+Note that names are conceptual to illustrate interaction.
+Actual class names and methods will be discussed later in this document.
+All interactions with the Java SDK will follow this programmatic idiom:

 .. figure:: ../_static/sdk-arch.png
    :alt: SDK Architecture